 Finally, these are rare Malabar arabians.
 Malabars are a strain bred for rare black color, good size, strong bodies and above-average calm intelligent minds with strong empathy for humans.
 These are throwbacks to the original "live in your tent" Arabians from history.
 There are only a few hundred breeding 25% or more Malabars remaining.

 Each of these qualities alone is rare.

-Those three combined qualities make these four the last of the last and as rare as horses get.
+Those three combined qualities make these five the last of the last and as rare as horses get.